NazrinUFO/VrcLovenseConnect/README.md

 Lovense Connect for Android or iOS (also works on PC but requires the Lovense Bluetooth dongle).

 ## Quick Start
-There are two protocols available for VRCLovenseConnect: "Lovense" and "Buttplug".
+There are currently two protocols available for VRCLovenseConnect: "Lovense" and "Buttplug".

-# Buttplug.io Compatible Toys (NEW!)
+# Buttplug.io (NEW!)
 Simply connect your toy to your PC through a cable or Bluetooth.
 Lovense toys should work with basic features in this protocol too.

 You can test the connectivity of your toys with Intiface Desktop.